 Goodnight eventually connected up with Loving at Fort Sumner.
 His wounded side was healing but his arm was still in a sling.
 Goodnight stayed at the fort for a few days, before leaving to round up some cattle.
 He was headed back when a courier reached him to say that Loving had taken a serious turn for the worse.
 Loving’s wound in his side had responded to treatment but his wounded arm had become infected and developed gangrene.
 The senior camp doctor was away attending a court martial.
 The young doctor left in charge at the fort had not previously done an amputation and was reluctant to undertake such an operation on Loving.
 Nevertheless, he did eventually remove Loving’s arm but the infection had already spread.
 After a few more days, Loving died.
 Wilson concluded his remarks in the book by saying of Loving, “Thus ended the career of one of the best men I ever knew.”

-J. Evetts Hayley has become one of my favorite authors.
-In his biography of Charles Goodnight, he wrote that the Goodnight cowboys had gathered oil cans, flattened them out, soldered them together and made a big tin casket, placing inside it the exhumed wooden casket that contained Loving’s body.
+In the J. Evetts Haley biography of Charles Goodnight, he wrote that the Goodnight cowboys had gathered oil cans, flattened them out, soldered them together and made a big tin casket, placing inside it the exhumed wooden casket that contained Loving’s body.
 The cowboys, including Boze Ikard, left Fort Sumner, New Mexico on February 8, 1868 with a wagon led by six mules and carried it back down the Goodnight-Loving trail back to Weatherford, Texas where Goodnight, then thirty-one years old, buried his friend with Masonic honors.

 The location where the confrontation between the Comanche, Loving and Wilson supposedly occurred is now called Loving’s Bend and is just a few miles north of the town of Loving, New Mexico, located in Eddy County.
 There is an alternate location slightly south of Loving where the Pecos makes a similar westerly bend near where the Black River ties into it.
 Both locations lie a few miles southeast of Carlsbad.